lukejacksonn/blog/posts/oceanwind.md

 Tailwind will swap these directives out at build time with all of its generated CSS.
 As you might have noticed, this is not _normal_ or valid CSS.
 Which is why step 4 in the getting started guide is required.
 For most people this is probably not a big deal, but you see, I [don't use a build step](https://formidable.com/blog/2019/no-build-step) in the majority of my projects these days.
 This realisation suddenly made Tailwind a non-starter for me!

 I was pretty gutted but continued scrolling down the getting started document when I saw the title **Using Tailwind via CDN**.
 Now, I'm a big fan of CDNs, they are fast and they are simple.
-So I got all excited again.
+I got all excited again.
 Apparently all it actually takes to add all the tailwind class names to your project, is this line of HTML:

 ```html
 <link